 Get Immigration Representation & Assistance

-LIBRE also provides limited immigration representation and assistance, including consultations and assistance with VAWA, U VISA, and SIJS for teen parents and their families and other vulnerable immigrants.
+LIBRE also provides limited immigration representation and assistance, including consultations and assistance with VAWA, U VISA, and SIJS for children under 21 who qualify.
 Legal Aid of San Mateo County is our lead partner for this initiative.
 A designated LIBRE attorney can be reached if community members have legal questions regarding their benefits.
 Call (650) 517-8936 to schedule an appointment.

 Find Out if Public Charge Affects You